gustavo-dte/personal_projects/README.md

 # Start the Azure Functions runtime
 func start --python

-# The function will run every 30 seconds and replicate messages
+# The function will run every minute and replicate messages
 ```

 ## 📖 Documentation